-- Violation of contract standards; - Impact to NH Medicaid quality improvement priorities; - Impact to NH Medicaid members' access to care; and/or - Impact to NH Medicaid members' quality of care.
+• Violation of contract standards;

+- Impact to NH Medicaid quality improvement priorities; - Impact to NH Medicaid members' access to care; and/or - Impact to NH Medicaid members' quality of care.

-In the event that a finding and/or recommendation meets any of the conditions listed above, the organization is required to provide a written response in a semi-annual (EQRO.01) report provided to the Department.
+In the event that a finding and/or recommendation meets any of the conditions listed above, the Organization is required to provide a written response in a semi-annual (EQRO.01) report provided to the Department.
 The organization will continue to report progress on the issue in subsequent semi-annual reports until the Department considers the issue to be resolved.

-Quality Measure Statewide Performance Baseline Statewide Performance Target for Objective (year) Goal 5: Maintain Quality Performance Improvement Initiatives • Objective 5.2 - Ensure MCOs and DOs have acted upon each EQF organization's annual QAPI report or semi-annual EQRO.01 repo /finding in the MCO Quality Measures Percentage of EQRO recommendations/findings identified by the Department for MCO follow up, that are acted upon by the organization.
-100% (SFY 2022) 100% (SFY 2025) DO Quality Measures Percentage of EQRO recommendations/findings identified by the Department for DO follow up, that are acted upon by the organization.
-TBD 100% (SFY 2025)
+Quality Measure Statewide Performance Baseline Statewide Performance Target for Objective (year) Goal 5: Maintain Quality Performance Improvement Initiatives • Objective 5.2 - Ensure MCOs and DOs have acted upon each EQF R recommendation /finding in the organization's annual QAPI report or semi-annual EQRO.01 report.
+MCO Quality Measures Percentage of EQRO recommendations/findings identified by 100% 100% the Department for MCO follow up, that are acted upon by the (SFY 2023) (SFY 2027) organization.
+DO Quality Measures Percentage of EQRO recommendations/findings identified by TBD 100% the Department for DO follow up, that are acted upon by the organization.
+(SFY 2027)